fenrirberserker/java-study/doc/Study.md

 A naïve search visits all `O(branching^depth)` nodes.
 Backtracking cuts entire subtrees by checking constraints **before** recursing → massive speedup in practice (though worst-case complexity is still exponential).

+#### Pruning techniques in practice
+- **Feasibility pruning** (check before recursing): reject a choice that already violates a hard constraint — for example, in N-Queens verify the column and both diagonals are free before placing the next queen.
+The most common and most effective form, and it is free because you must validate anyway.
+- **Bound pruning (branch-and-bound)**: compute an optimistic best-possible value reachable from the current partial state; if it cannot beat the best complete solution found so far, discard the whole subtree.
+Used in optimization problems (e.g. 0/1 knapsack by backtracking).
+- **Symmetry pruning**: skip states that are rotations or reflections of ones already explored (e.g. the symmetric N-Queens first-row placements).
+- **Duplicate elimination**: when choices may repeat (permutations of a multiset), skip a value already tried at the same recursion depth.

 #### Classic problems
 - **N-Queens** — place N queens on an N×N board.